How we test antivirus and security software

 Ransomware protection

 Ransomware protection is a crucial part of a strong antivirus solution.
-To test the ransomware protection effectiveness, we perform penetration testing (pen testing).
-We download ransomware files to test the antivirus software capabilities for detecting ransomware.
-We then run an antivirus scan on the system to see how well the AV has performed.
+To test its effectiveness, we perform a malware detection test.
+We download ransomware files and then run an antivirus scan on the system to see how well the AV has performed.

 The antivirus performance is evaluated based on the percentage of ransomware files detected and removed, as well as overall ransomware protection-related features included in the antivirus software package.
 For example, Bitdefender has a Ransomware Remediation function, which backs up user’s files and reverses any damage done by ransomware by restoring the encrypted files.